danimelsz/RNODE/README.md

 #### Example 4.2 Mapping branch lengths

 Finally, we can map branch lengths to the strict consensus either using the minimum values from a pool of MPTs or randomly selecting one of the MPTs.
-Using empirical data from Nakamura et al. 2025, we demonstrate the function map:
+Using empirical data from Nakamura et al. 2025, we demonstrate the function *mapBranchLength*:

 ```
 strict = read.tree("../testdata/cymb_IP_GB.1.nwk")